Last Updated: February 25, 2021

 The advantages of building safely extend to your neighbors as well as to anyone who visits your property.

-Topics include electrical wiring, plumbing, heating and cooling facilities, structural support for the building and roof, and provision of doors and windows.
+Topics include electrical wiring, plumbing, heating and cooling systems, structural support for the building and roof, and provision of doors and windows.

 In many places it is customary to refer to the building code, electrical code, mechanical code, and plumbing code as separate codes.
 That's perfectly logical and actually more precise, since the local adopting ordinances may refer to separate code books.